MartonTurbuk/ASMT/notes/D3 assesment preparation.md

 ### **Memory Pool**

 Memory Pools are created by NVM memory managers to create a pool of immutable objects if the implementation supports it.
-Sdtring Pool is a good example of this king of memory pool.
+String Pool is a good example of this king of memory pool.
 Memory Pool can belong gto Heap or Perm Gen, depending on the JVM memory manager implementation.

 ### **Runtime Constant Pool**